 Every effort has been made to make this a comprehensive reference for Graduate Assistants.
-Any questions or requests for clarification should be forwarded to the Office of Graduate Studies and Research:
+Any questions or requests for clarification should be forwarded to the Graduate School.

-Office of Graduate Studies and Research Holloway Hall 267 410-548-5395 jlscott@salisbury.edu
+The Graduate School Holloway Hall 267 410-548-5395 jlscott@salisbury.edu

 II.
 TYPES OF ASSISTANTSHIPS